 But back to this salad, Charles and I love salads that double as a meal, especially in the summer time.
 It’s easy to get stuck in a rut with dinner or with salads in general, so consider this a new contender for your regular line-up!

 Prep the ingredients ahead of time and store them in resealable containers to make it easy to put together on a busy weeknight or for easy entertaining.
-It can almost all be assembled in advance.
-Planning things out in advance takes so much stress out of getting healthy meals on the table (check out our Meal Plan if you like the idea of everything planned out for you in advance, grocery lists, prep and all).
+It can almost all be assembled in advance (leave off the dressing and avocado until just before serving).
+Planning things out in advance takes so much stress out of getting healthy meals on the table (check out our Meal Plan if you like the idea of everything planned out for you in advance, grocery lists, recipes, prep and all).

 If you’re looking for other similar salad recipes try out this Grilled Peach Salad with Spicy Prawns at the height of peach season (that’s a bit unfair of me given that I’m writing this in March), my Falafel Salad with Garlic Tahini Dressing or this Ultimate Power Salad for a nutrient-packed satisfying meal that will leave your body saying ‘thank you’.